Jennie Livingston

-Jennie Livingston (born February 24, 1962) is an American director best known for the 1990 documentary Paris is Burning.
+Jennie Livingston (born February 24, 1962) is an American director best known for the 1990 documentary Paris Is Burning.

 Biography

+Early life and education

 Livingston was born in Dallas, Texas and grew up in Los Angeles, where her family moved when she was two years old.
 She is the youngest of three siblings, with two older brothers.
+Her mother was the poet, children's book author and anthologist Myra Cohn Livingston.
+Her father Richard Livingston was an accountant and author of the children's book The Hunkendunkens.
+Her brother Jonas was a music executive at Geffen Records and at MCA Records, and directed the video for Edie Brickell & New Bohemians' 1988 hit song What I Am.
+She has another brother, Joshua.

 Livingston attended Beverly Hills High School and graduated from Yale University in 1983, where she studied photography, drawing, and painting with a minor in English Literature.
 One of her teachers at Yale was the photographer Tod Papageorge.
 Livingston took a summer filmmaking class at New York University in 1984.
-She is the niece of the late film director Alan J. Pakula and worked in the art department on his 1987 film Orphans; he encouraged her to make her first film.
-Her mother was the poet, children's book author and anthologist Myra Cohn Livingston.
-Her father Richard Livingston was an accountant and author of the children's book The Hunkendunkens.
-Her brother Jonas was a music executive at Geffen Records and at MCA Records, and directed the video for Edie Brickell & New Bohemians' 1988 hit song What I Am.
-She has another brother called Joshua.

 Livingston moved to New York City in 1985, and was an activist with the AIDS activist group ACT UP.
 She is an out lesbian and lives in Brooklyn.
 She is Jewish.

 Livingston's father died of heart disease in 1990, her mother and her grandmother both died of cancer within months of each other in 1996.
 Two years later, her uncle Alan J. Pakula died in a car accident, and Livingston's brother Jonas died suddenly in early 2000.
 The loss of her family and her experience of grief led her to start work on her film Earth Camp One.

+Career

+She worked in the art department on the 1987 film Orphans; director Alan J. Pakula, her uncle, encouraged her to make her first film.